 A fellow ISR instructor gave a great analogy by comparing our lessons and structure to your child innocently 'playing in a puddle jumper' by using sports as an example such as baseball.
 You spend time teaching your child how to swing a bat and he's doing a great job.
 Next thing you know he is putting his elbow up in the air while batting and causing a bad habit.
 You obviously can't let him continue without adjusting.
 Practicing that incorrect swing over and over would not be productive.
 What would happen during a game?
 What would happen to his confidence?
 We want him to practice correctly and succeed at that skill.

-Flotation devices also hold children in postures that are not compatible with swimming skills.
-If a child learns he can jump in the water and go into a vertical posture and still come up to breathe, he is getting the wrong idea about that water environment.
 Flotation devices are for children who cannot swim.
 Children, who cannot swim, should NOT be allowed to learn that it is safe to play in the water while relying on a flotation device.
-Life jackets must be worn in a boat or around the water when there is the potential for an accidental "fall-in".
+Life jackets must be worn in a boat or around the water when there is the potential for an accidental 'fall-in'.
 They are not a substitute for the ability to swim or for adult supervision.

 While you are watching your ISR of Lake Lanier student in the water this July 4th weekend, she will have her eye on the wall or steps.
-One of the first skills taught in ISR lessons is to open the eyes underwater to look for safety at the edge of the pool, the ladder, or the steps so that, once the child learns the full ISR Self-Rescue™ technique, she can swim-float-swim!
+One of the first skills taught in ISR Self-Rescue® instruction is to open the eyes underwater to look for safety at the edge of the pool, the ladder, or the steps so that, once the child learns the full ISR Self-Rescue® set of skills, she can swim-float-swim!